"What is the next available entry term for my major?"

 Fall 2021 for all majors, including the majors above - apply between October 1, 2020 and December 4, 2020 at www.calstate.edu/apply.

 There are two admission options - Early Action & Regular Admission:

 Cal Maritime's Early Action (EA) Option - Those who apply early (in October) and meet the criteria below will receive a review and response by December 15.

 Applicants from high school who consider Cal Maritime a top choice may use the Early Action (EA) option.
 EA allows students who apply early to receive a decision on their application on December 15th – 1 ½ months before our other applicants.

-Candidates are reviewed based on their academic performance in classes as self-reported in the online admission application, their standardized test scores, and (for impacted majors) optional resumes we receive.
+Candidates are reviewed based on their academic information in classes as self-reported in the online admission application and (for impacted majors) optional resumes we receive.

 Although EA applicants should consider Cal Maritime a top choice, the program does not ask students to rush their decision to attend if admitted.
 Students admitted under this plan will have the same deadline to commit to Cal Maritime as all other admitted students.
 That date is May 1st.

 All of the following criteria must be met to be considered for the Early Action program: